-Leading provider of care homes to care homes, apetito, is supporting Nutrition and Hydration Week which runs from 14-21 June.
+Leading provider of meals to care homes, apetito, is supporting Nutrition and Hydration Week which runs from 14-21 June.

 The meals supplier is running a series of topical webcasts to help raise awareness of the signs and dangers, and how to avoid malnutrition and dehydration.

 apetito’s in house dietitian, Emily Stuart, will host the podcasts, talking informally with clinical practitioners and influencers around the themes to provide help and support for those involved.

 Joining Emily will be variety of guests, including Kate Allatt, an inspirational survivor of locked in syndrome, specialist malnutrition clinician, Grace Allmark, as well as apetito’s national accounts manager, Lisa Delaney.

 Each podcast will provide easy to digest information on a different aspect of malnutrition, with the aim of raising awareness, supporting care homes and educating its listeners.

 The podcast line-up is as follows:

 Monday: The Warning Signs of Malnutrition

 Tuesday: The Impacts of eating Texture Modified Meals and their Importance

 Friday: Importance of the Dining Experience and Socialisation